luciangreen/Starlog/README.md

 ## Overview

-Starlog-in-Prolog is a library that allows developers to write Starlog syntax directly inside normal `.pl` files and run it immediately, without converting files.
+Starlog is a library that allows developers to write Starlog syntax directly inside normal `.pl` files and run it immediately, without converting files.
 Starlog is a variant of Prolog that uses a more functional notation, particularly for built-in predicates where the output parameter is represented using an "is" operator rather than as the last argument of a predicate.

 ## What is Starlog?